Cardiac Biomarkers (Blood)

 CK-MB rises 4 to 6 hours after a heart attack.
 But it is generally back to normal

-figure out whether your recent chest pain was a heart attack.
+is trying to figure out whether your recent chest pain was a heart attack.

 Myoglobin.
 This is a small protein that stores oxygen.
 It is measured occasionally.
 Myoglobin